Research Fortnight

-Research Fortnight is an independent publication that reports on research policy and funding in the UK.
-It is sold by institutional subscription; some 95% of universities in the UK subscribe to it, along with government agencies and research councils.
-The title is read by pro vice-chancellors for research, government scientists, policymakers, research managers and individual researchers.
+Research Fortnight is an independent publication that reports on research policy and funding in the U.K. It is sold by institutional subscription, and around 95% of universities in the UK subscribe to it, along with government agencies and research councils.
+The title is read by pro vice-chancellors for research, government scientists, policymakers, research managers, and individual researchers.

-Research Fortnight was launched in 1994 by William Cullerne Bown, an entrepreneur and former journalist on The Independent and New Scientist.
-It has since launched sister publications Research Europe, Onderzoek Nederland, Research Africa, Funding Insight and HE.
-It maintains a database of research grants offered by government agencies, charities and other providers across the world, to which subscribers have access.
-With a team formed by 20 reporters, editors and managers they provide daily weekday updates that are behind a paywall on its website.
+Research Fortnight was launched in 1994 by William Cullerne Bown, an entrepreneur and former journalist for The Independent and New Scientist.
+It has since launched sister publications Research Europe, Onderzoek Nederland, Research Africa, Funding Insight, and HE.
+It maintains a database of research grants offered by government agencies, charities, and other providers across the world to which subscribers have access.
+With a team of 20 reporters, editors, and managers, they provide daily weekday updates that are behind a paywall on its website.
 It also offers a limited daily selection of free news.

 The company employs 90 staff in Shoreditch, London.
 It also has offices in Australia and South Africa.

-William Cullerne Bown is its founder, chairman and owner.
+Its founder, William Cullerne Bown, sold the company that publishes Research Fortnight to the US company Proquest in 2018.
+Proquest, and Research Fortnight, is now part of Clarivate.